weaverwhale/docs/src/pages/docs/quick-hitters.md

 ---

-The [TW CLI](#tw-cli) is just one of the folders housed under `backend/packages`
+The [TW CLI](#tw-cli) is just one of the internal packages housed under `backend/packages`

 Some more examples are `utils`, `constants`, `types`, but that is not an exhaustive list, and it changes all the time

 Each sub-package is prefixed with `@tw`, and named according to their folder (eg: `@tw/utils`)

-### Locally link
+### Local Package Development

-Sometimes we want to update  packages, and in order to do that we have to link packages that normally go to NPM to our local env.
+Sometimes we will need to update these packages, and in order to do that we have to link them to our local env.

-In order to link packages locally, run below within your desired repo:

 ```bash
 tw packages:link
 ```

-Then choose the packages and relevant services you would like to link them to
+Then choose the packages and relevant packages you would like hosted locally, and the services you would like to link them to

 ### Push to Staging & Create New Version